-- FlexNet Manager Suite Version 2019 R2 - A FlexNet Manager Platform BMC Atrium CMDB Option license.
+- FlexNet Manager Suite Version 2020 R2 - A FlexNet Manager Platform BMC Atrium CMDB Option license.
 To verify that you have this license term, navigate to the system menu (♥ ▼ in the top right corner) > FlexNet Manager Suite License, and look for this item in the list of Licensed products.
-If not present, you can request the license term through the Contact us to renew or upgrade email link on the same page. - BMC Atrium CMDB version 8.1 through 19.02 (together with Atrium Integrator version 8.1 through 9.1) - BMC Remedy ITSM Version 7.6.04 SP4-9.1
+If not present, you can request the license term through the Contact us to renew or upgrade email link on the same page. - BMC Atrium CMDB version 8.1 through 20.02 (together with Atrium Integrator version 8.1 through 9.1.10).
+The BMC Atrium server must run a Microsoft Windows operating system. - BMC Remedy ITSM Version 7.6.04 SP4-9.1